scala-js/scala-js-website/doc/calling-javascript.md

 Methods can have varargs, denoted by `*` like in regular Scala.
 They map to JavaScript varargs, i.e., the method is called with more arguments.

+`isInstanceOf[T]` is not supported for any trait `T` inheriting from `js.Any`.
+Consequently, pattern matching for such types is not supported either.

+`asInstanceOf[T]` is completely erased for any `T` inheriting from `js.Any`, meaning that it does not perform any runtime check.
+It is always valid to cast anything to such a trait.

 ## JavaScript field/method names and their Scala counterpart

 Sometimes, a JavaScript API defines fields and/or methods with names that do